kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 ### Polar Academy
 - Handmaiden talks to you: 2
   - *On legacy client/version (not steam or GOG) you will need to do '1,3', since the option above softlocks you.*
+- Mouse spam through Kreia/Atton dialog.
 - Atris talks to you: 5,1,6,4
-- Once Atris door closes, cast Burst of Speed and head to the prison room: 1,7,1 -> 1x-
+- Once Atris door closes, cast Burst of Speed and head to the prison room: 1,7,1x- -> 1x5
 - When party selection is prompted, take no one.
 - Head towards the Ebon Hawk, T3 accosts you: 1x- -> 1
 - Cast Burst of Speed, enter the Ebon Hawk: 1